Would you like to view this website in another language?

 Labour cost % 32%

-💡 Once you know this number, you can start to reduce labour costs in a restaurant without guessing.
-If you want to track this automatically, Shiftbase lets you link hours, wages and expected revenue so you see your labour % update live as you build the schedule.
+💡 Once you have this number, you can start to reduce labour costs without guessing.
+Shiftbase's time tracking links hours, wages, and expected revenue automatically, so your labour percentage updates live as you build the schedule — no spreadsheet required.

 Break labour into three views: